PyO3/pyo3/guide/src/memory.md

 at the end of each loop iteration, before the `with_gil()` closure ends.

-When doing this, you must be very careful to ensure that once the `GILPool` is dropped you do not retain access any owned references created after the `GILPool` was created.
+When doing this, you must be very careful to ensure that once the `GILPool` is dropped you do not retain access to any owned references created after the `GILPool` was created.
 Read the documentation for `Python::new_pool()` for more information on safety.